 FBC Youth Program

-The FBC Youth Program supports BC youth to engage in sustainability initiatives, deepen their understanding of complex issues, gain skills and take leadership to serve the places where they live, study, work and play.
+The FBC Youth Program supports BC youth to engage in sustainability initiatives, deepen their understanding of complex issues, gain skills and show leadership to serve the places where they live, study, work and play.

-FBC Youth Director and Advisory Committee
+FBC Youth Director & Advisory Committee

 Youth engagement and capacity building are important in all our work!